 Here you can see a student's past institution information if it has been imported from a previous MIS or from CTFs.
 As this data is for reference only, is not editable, and does not contribute towards attendance calculations.

 Behaviour from the left-hand menu

-This page instantly presents a behaviour dashboard that includes a number of KPIs relating to different awards and/or points that the Behaviour module is set up with.
+This page instantly presents a behaviour dashboard that includes a number of KPIs relating to different awards and/or points that the Behaviour area is set up with.
 This dashboard also includes information on detentions and incidents that the student may be linked with.

 For each point scale your score has set up, detentions and incidents, these boxes give a comparison between the student in question and the school average for the selected date range as well as for this week.

 The Weekly Behaviour Scores chart shows the number of incidents, points or detentions that were assigned to the student during each with of your date range.
 This chart is not cumulative, so it shows which weeks in the year behaviour were best and can flag up trends of worsening behaviour.